Screen Violence: Reception

-The ratings aggregation website Metacritic described Screen Violence as having "universal acclaim", holding a score of 81/100 based on a weighted average of critical reviews.
+The ratings aggregation website Metacritic described Screen Violence as having "universal acclaim", holding a score of 81/100 based on a weighted average of 24 critical reviews.

 The composition was largely praised by reviewers.
-Katherine St. Asaph of Pitchfork praised the variety of sonic influences of the album.
+Katherine St. Asaph of Pitchfork praised the album for experimenting with a variety of influences and avoiding "10 variations on 'Clearest Blue'".
 Exclaim! reviewer Paul Blinov called the album's sound "lively and responsive to the mood", considering it more sonically ambitious than their previous work.
-Contrastingly, The Line of Best Fit writer Marie Oleinik perceived it as sometimes bereft of "imagination and sonic diversity", stating that she failed to distinguish some tracks even after repeat listening.
-Grant Sharples of Paste considered the album to be too similar to the band's past material, and its later portion as being made up of "forgettable material".
+Variety writer Zack Ruskin stated the band was at "top of their game", with "backbeats that expertly skitter and scurry" on "Violent Delights".
+Contrastingly, The Line of Best Fit writer Marie Oleinik perceived the album as sometimes bereft of "imagination and sonic diversity", stating that she failed to distinguish some tracks even after repeat listening.
+Grant Sharples of Paste considered the album a "retread" that failed to live up to the band's past work, and its later portion as being made up of "forgettable material".
 Whilst Olienik considered Robert Smith's vocals poorly incorporated in "How Not to Drown", Blinov considered it "excellent goth-pop", and AllMusic reviewer Heather Phares described it as "gloomy enough to honor the legacies of everyone involved".

 The album's thematic content was also widely commended, being described as "more mature" than Chvrches' previous work by The A.V.
 Club writer Alex McLevy.
 Slant reviewer Eric Mason felt that the album "lives up to its title’s promise of anguish and suspicion of the Hollywood machine", considering it a return to form after Love Is Dead.
-Phares described it as the band's most purposeful record to date, and PopMatters praised the feminist themes in the lyrics, describing "Good Girls" as a "righteous rebuke of hypocrisy".
+Phares described it as the band's most purposeful record to date, and PopMatters praised the themes present in the lyrics, describing "Good Girls" as a "righteous rebuke of hypocrisy".

 The album lead Consequence to name Chvrches their 2021 Band of the Year.
 Robert Smith and Chvrches won the Best Song By A UK Artist award for "How Not to Drown" at the NME Awards 2022.
+Stereogum placed Screen Violence at forty-sixth on their list of the best albums of 2021.